-When equipment reaches the end of its economic life companies can engage a credible third-party IT asset disposition (ITAD) operator for IT asset recovery.
+When equipment reaches the end of its economical life companies can engage a credible third-party IT asset disposition (ITAD) operator for IT asset recovery.
 This might involve the recovery, repair, reuse and remarketing of complete units, parts and components, and base materials within the data center environment or outside of it.

 The first value recovery option is to redeploy whole or part units into a company’s own environment.
 This can be supported by an ITAD company, such as Sims Lifecycle Services (SLS), that supports decommissioning, data wiping, audit testing, cleaning and redeployment.
 For data centers this is not just an exercise in sustainability, it is also a way to save money by leveraging reuse and recycling efforts to reduce costs.

 Pulling equipment for redeployment

 Reuse allows for cost avoidance opportunities.
 Redeployment options can feed into repair and manufacturing streams.
 If an organization manufactures its own custom servers reusable parts can be identified in legacy equipment for the manufacture of new products.
 Or for any data center operator, reclaimed parts can be deployed into repair centers to support maintenance contracts.

 Reuse diverts waste from landfill, reduces the reliance on mining virgin materials and reduces the impact of manufacturing electronics.